briankoser/sleight/README.md

 A lean, opinionated static site builder.

+Everything will be modular a la Vue.js: the building block is the folder, which will contain an HTML template, a CSS file, a JS file, and a data folder.
+The resources will be auto-included based on the folder structure, and e.g. CSS will apply to the current folder and all children folders.
+The end result will be flattened.

 To do:

+- [ ] Start over with node instead of ruby
+- [ ] Still use Handlebars?
+Or Mustache, or...?

 - [ ] Combine templates with data
-  - Pretty URLs
-  - Preserve the directory tree
-  - [x] Convert single JSON file with corresponding single Handlebars template to HTML
+  - [ ] Convert single JSON file with corresponding single Handlebars template to HTML (was done in ruby)
-  - [x] Convert folder of JSON files with corresponding single Handlebars template to HTML
+  - [ ] Convert folder of JSON files with corresponding single Handlebars template to HTML (was done in ruby)
   - [ ] Give Handlebars access to JSON "in scope"; e.g. create a file which lists the JSON files in the folder
   - [ ] Combine nested templates
 - [ ] Copy CSS, JS to resources